 A team of 11 local women trained as village health workers serve supportively these villages, giving first aid, home advice, basic health education and doing daily dressings in the afternoons.

-from the daily doctor’s consultation, the Auroville Health Centre offers presently
+Apart from the daily doctor’s consultation, the Auroville Health Centre offers presently the following facilities:

 · Daytime 3-bed patient facility

 · Medical laboratory - providing all routine test and biochemistry throughout the week.
 Additionally on Saturdays special test (e.g. for thyroid, other hormones as well as any other test)

 · Minor operation theatre - equipped for purposes of sutures, dressings, ear syringing, etc.

 · Pharmacy - stocks allopathic, ayurvedic and homeopathic medication.